davar-playgrounds/poc-terraform-aws-web-cluster/README.md

 - Provision : Infrastructure and deployment
 - The pipeline, go with the flow

+---

 ## TL;DR Quick start

 There is an easy and and a little more involved quick way to run the stack.
 One is to encapsulate most of the requirements by docker so you do not need to set up much, the other is having aws-vault, packer and terraform installed on your system and run that.

+By Docker is the easy way to do as you only need docker, the aws-vault needs the rest of the prereqs.

+---

 ### By docker

 #### Build image
 For this you only need (linux) docker and aws key and secret.
+You want to register the base image we use:
+This is a image with php and fastcgi installed.
+Get a subscription at aws-marketplace/CentOS 8 LEMP Stack - Linux Nginx MySQL/MariaDB PHP 7.2-4c9ced57-677c-4dff-b708-e91c27f3fd7b-ami-042144ca63e136136.4 (no costs except usage)
+Region is `ap-southeast-2`
+Now for the docker commands, we have two builders, `packer-builder` that creates the image and `terraform-builder` that deploys the infrastructure.

 from `ci/packer-builder`
 set the env values for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY with your aws key and secret